ecdye/zram-config/README.md

 Enter `git push`  at the command line to copy your files from your local repository to remote.

+Please feel free to clone, copy and hack, post idea, issues, join and support a community.

 ### Reference
 https://www.kernel.org/doc/Documentation/blockdev/zram.txt